 The steps taken by the Government during the last few years to attract investments have borne fruit, as is evident from the record volume of FDI inflow that was received in the country in FY22.
 The government has launched policies that significantly simplify the ease of doing business, as evidenced by India's jump from rank 142 in 2015 to rank 63 in 2020 in the Doing Business Reports of the World Bank.
 Some of these policies are:

+India is presently known as one of the most important players in the global economic landscape.
+The country is growing rapidly and is expected to become a US$ 5 trillion economy by 2025.
 The Reserve Bank of India (RBI), to boost India's digital economy, is planning to launch the Central Bank Digital Currency (CBDC) as India's official digital rupee.
 The digital rupee will play a crucial role in improving the speed of transactions and reducing the cost of cash.

 Increased government investment is expected to attract private investments, both domestic and foreign.
-The government's key production-linked incentive (PLI) schemes in multiple sectors will provide significant support to the manufacturing sector.
+The government's key Production-Linked Incentive (PLI) schemes in multiple sectors will provide significant support to the manufacturing sector.
 The PLI schemes in 14 different sectors can lead to additional production of Rs.
 30 lakh crore (US$ 401 billion) over the next five years, as well as create employment for 60 lakh people.

 Gradual opening of the economy by relaxing FDI norms, increase in consumer demand and income, improving the financial infrastructure of the country, and continued policy support towards industries by the government in the form of the Aatmanirbhar Bharat Abhiyan and various PLI schemes have led to an upturn in the performance of the investment sector in India, which is set to scale new heights in the coming years.